Funeral spending: where to begin

 Direct burial and cremation each utilize fewer services from the provider.
 Direct burial involves burial shortly after death, usually in a simple container, with no embalming, no viewing/visitation and no memorial service, with costs incurred only for the funeral home’s basic services fee, transportation of the remains and the purchase of the burial.
 Direct cremation also skips embalming, the viewing/visitation, a memorial service and the burial container, but keeps the funeral home’s basic services fee and transportation of the remains along with a cremation container and an urn.

 As you can tell, the number of funeral service options precludes a simple, universal price for a well-done funeral.
-Do your research and compare your preferred providers to ensure the best value. eFuneral’s provider database makes it even easier to compare providers, so get started today.
+The best course is to do thorough research and compare providers to ensure the best value and fit for your preferences.